Apostolos-Daniel/toli-io-personal-website/content/post/ms-build-2019.md

 ## Blazor

-The other thing that caught my eye and got me excited is the [announcement of Blazor](https://mybuild.techcommunity.microsoft.com/sessions/77033?source=sessions#top-anchor) not being experimental anymore - it's now in **preview**.
+The other thing that caught my eye and got me excited is the [announcement of Blazor](https://mybuild.techcommunity.microsoft.com/sessions/77033?source=sessions#top-anchor) not being experimental any more - it's now in **preview**.
 Blazor was a project that started just a couple of years ago when Microsoft decided to jump on the **WebAssembly** band waggon.

 ### Web Assembly